-Chicken Potpie Crostata is everything you love about hand pies and comforting chicken potpie combined into one.
-All the traditional ingredients including chicken, carrots, celery, and onions are bathed in a creamy sauce before being wrapped in flaky pie crust.
+Chicken Potpie Crostata is everything you love about a hand pies and comforting chicken potpie combined into one.
+All the traditional ingredients including chicken, carrots, celery and onions are bathed in a creamy sauce before being wrapped in flaky pie crust.
 My Chicken Potpie Crostatas also have a unique finishing touch.

 It’s sort of a running joke with my husband, Chris, how much my family (myself included) loves chicken.
 You can probably tell this fact already if you follow Cooking and Cussing often.
-I never tire of making chicken for dinner, and the recipe for Chicken Potpie Crostata is one I’ve been wanting to test for quite some time.
+I never tire of making chicken for dinner, but this recipe is a nice way to mix up your menu with a mashup.

 I think the pie crust in this recipe instead of pizza dough makes for a much better flavor complement to the creamy chicken filling, but I kept the portability factor of the pizza by going with a crostata instead a more traditional pie dish.

 If you haven’t heard of a crostata before, you may have heard of a galette.
-If you’re still over there thinking, “What language is this heifer speaking?!” then think a free form pie, or a pie made without a pie plate.
-I love to make these freedom-loving pies because they always come out beautiful in a rustic way without any of the fuss of a traditional pie.
+Both are a fancy way of saying free form pie, or a pie made without a pie plate.
+I love to make them because they always come out beautiful in a rustic way without the fuss of a traditional pie.

 The filling has to be totally cool before putting it into the pie pastry.
 The first time I tested this recipe, I was in a bit of a hurry and rushed through this step.
-The end result was still tasty enough but the filling leaked out in several places.
+The end result was still tasty, but the filling leaked out in several places.
 Not what you want.
 If you can, make the filling ahead of time for speedy assembly.

 Chicken Potpie Crostatas is the dinner your family and friends will be requesting again and again.
 The combo of flaky pie crust, creamy chicken filling, and a crisp cheesy topping is just as good as it sounds, and you’ll be delighted with how easy this recipe is to make!